Julia-Pockat/Y1-Summer-Labs/1.1 Day 1, Morning, Linux Lab/README.md

     1. `cd` means **C**hange **D**irectory (A directory is a folder)

 1. Make a directory called **Day1** using `mkdir`.
     1. And then type `ls` - a command that shows you the list of all files/folders in the current directory.
+You can remember this by remembering that ls has two of the same letters as list!
     1. What do you see?